ISYE 6414

 Datasets

-Each individual student must meet the 3d+3d+ requirement requirement (at least 3 datasets coming from at least 3 different data sources): the joined datasets can be the same (or not) amongst all members of a group.
+Each individual student must use at least 3 datasets from 3 different data sources: the joined datasets can be the same (or not) amongst all members of a group.
 Picking good sources of data that can be combined in interesting ways is essential to analysis that can lead to valuable insights.

 Requirements

-• You need 3 distinct datasets from 3 different data sources (3d+3d+ requirement)
+• You need at least 3 datasets from 3 different data sources

 A dataset is a collection of data, while a data source is the organization/entity that aggregates, assembles, and publishes the data.
 These datasets must come from different data sources (organizations).
 For example, the Bureau of Labor Statistics has many datasets — use as many as you like from them, but that only counts as 1 data source.
 Part of your job is to combine these sources: for example, you might combine inflation data from the US Bureau of Labor Statistics with homelessness data from the U.S. Department of Housing and Urban Development and chronic absenteeism from the U.S. Department of Education.